Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 Compound Trunk Extension – This movement is required of the hip joints, pelvis, and lumbar spine when lifting and bending.

 The muscles exist in pairs on both sides.

 Anterior – the sternocleidomastoid, scalenes, longus colli, and he longus capitis.

 Posterior – the splenius, erector spinae, and suboccipital.

 Lateral – levator scapulae and the upper trapezius.

 Anterior – The rectus abdominus, internal and external abdominal oblique, and the transverse abdominus.

 Posterior – erector spinae, multifidus muscles, and the intrinsic rotators.

 Lateral – quadratus lumborum and the psoas major and minor.

-Cervical – This is the most mobile part of the spine and the cervical muscle that support the head are small.
-This makes it possible to easily injure this region.
+Cervical – This is the most mobile part of the spine, and the cervical muscle supporting the head is small.
+This makes it possible to injure this region easily.
 Sprains and strains are somewhat common but mostly happen in whiplash scenarios.